pyplan/pyplan-docs/docs/user-guide/ai-agents.md

 The available actions are the following:

 - **Restore conversation**: This action allows us to restart the conversation from a selected user message.
 When we confirm the action, Pyplan restores the session checkpoint for that message and removes all subsequent messages in the conversation.
-If the **Developer** or **Analyst** agent modified an interface during that turn, Pyplan checks whether a snapshot of the interface state exists for that checkpoint.
+If the agent modified an interface during that turn, Pyplan checks whether a snapshot of the interface state exists for that checkpoint.
 If one is found, the confirmation dialog includes a **Revert interface changes** checkbox that we can enable to also restore the interface to the state it had before those modifications.
 This restoration is applied in memory only — the interface file on disk is not modified until we explicitly save the application.
 - **View traces**: If traces are available and we have permission to access them, we can open the trace detail associated with that message.
 - **Copy message**: This action copies the full content of the user message to the clipboard.